 Here’s an example of an image taken at a depth of about 70 feet.
 It has not been post-processed and did not utilize strobes or color filters.
 The image appears hazy and blue, with no presence of red, orange, or yellows:

-Deciding What Equipment you Need for your Photography Goals
+Deciding What Equipment you Need for your Underwater Photography Goals

 The first and most important consideration when purchasing an underwater camera setup is the type of images you wish to capture.
 Naturally, professional work will require a professional setup, coming with a price tag to match.
 If you are simply trying to document your experiences and memories underwater, that purpose may not justify owning professional-quality equipment.

-There are four types of cameras to consider:
+There are four types of cameras to consider for Underwater Photography:

 Camera housings are all specific to each camera model, and there is no one size fits all option.
 You must take great care in choosing your housing for the compatible camera/lenses that you plan to use.

 Action cameras are generally waterproof, point-and-shoot cameras that utilize a wide-angle or fish-eye lens and do not require an underwater housing above a certain depth.
-GoPro makes the most popular version of these cameras, and every year they get better at capturing images and footage underwater.
-They can shoot in 4k, shoot in slow motion, and produce excellent images for their price point.
+GoPro makes the most popular version of these cameras, and every year they get better at taking pictures underwater.
+They can shoot in 4k, shoot in slow motion, and produce excellent underwater pictures for their price point.
 Because they use wide-angle and fish-eye lenses, they struggle in certain aspects of photography, such as macro or portraits.
 If you are simply looking to catch some underwater footage, action cameras are a fantastic, affordable option.

-Underwater Housing: Diving past the cameras waterproof limits will require a housing to prevent internal leaks in the camera.
+Underwater Housing: Diving past the camera’s waterproof limits will require a housing to prevent internal leaks.

 The price can vary greatly depending on the features, style, and image quality you desire for a compact setup.
-You can find some extraordinarily capable compact cameras for underwater shooting- not just those limited to wide-angle photography.
-The Olympus TG-6 is regarded as one of the best waterproof compacts on the market in its price range.
+You can find some extraordinarily capable underwater compact cameras for shooting below the waves – not just those limited to wide-angle photography.
+The Olympus TG-6 is one of the best waterproof underwater compact cameras on the market in its price range.